snowplow-archive/snowplow.github.com/_posts/2016-04-07-schema-guru-0.6.0-released-with-sql-migrations-support.md

 **Warning: this new migration capability is experimental: please exercise caution with this feature and always visually inspect any migration script before applying it to a Redshift database.**

 This migration capability is also incomplete: to date it only supports the addition of new optional columns.
-We have an open ticket, [#140] [issue-140], to track other possible migration scenarios - please add your suggestions/priorities to that ticket. **In the meantime,
+We have an open ticket, [#140] [issue-140], to track other possible migration scenarios - please add your suggestions/priorities to that ticket.

 <h2 id="force">3.
 New --force flag</h2>